skolouri/skolouri.github.io/_pages/about.md

   - /about.html
 ---

+I will join the Computer Science Department at Vanderbilt University in Fall 2021.

 I am a research scientist and principal investigator at HRL Laboratories, Malibu, CA. My research lies in the intersection of applied mathematics, machine learning, and computer vision.
 I am currently the PI on DARPA Learning with Less Labels (LwLL) and the Co-PI on DARPA Lifelong Learning Machines (L2M) programs.
 Before joining HRL, I was a post-doctoral researcher at Carnegie Melon University.
 I received my Ph.D. in Biomedical Engineering from Carnegie Mellon University, where I received the Bertucci Fellowship Award for outstanding graduate students from the College of Engineering in 2014, and the Outstanding Dissertation Award from the Biomedical Engineering Department in 2015.

 ## News